 Let's break down Academy Sports + Outdoors' dog policy so you know what to expect before you shop.

 Academy Sports + Outdoors operates as a franchise model with independently owned and operated stores.
 This structure gives individual store managers authority to establish their own pet policies within federal guidelines.
-According to company representatives on their official social media channels, dogs are generally allowed at all Academy store locations, but enforcement varies.

 The corporate stance appears to support pet-friendly shopping experiences.
 When customers have inquired on Academy's official Facebook page, representatives have confirmed that pets are welcome in stores.
 However, this broad policy doesn't guarantee universal acceptance across all locations.